troubleShooter239/Crossword-puzzle-maker/README.md

 ## Support and Feedback

-If you encounter any issues or have feedback to share, please [open an issue](https://github.com/troubleShooter239/Crossword-puzzle-maker/issues) on our GitHub repository.
+If you encounter any issues or have feedback to share, please [open an issue](https://github.com/troubleShooter239/Crossword-puzzle-maker/issues) on my GitHub repository.

 ## Contributing